rust-lang/edition-guide/src/editions/index.md

 #![feature(rust_2018_preview)]
 ```

-Like all `#![feautre]` flags, this will only work on nightly Rust.
+Like all `#![feature(..)]` flags, this will only work on nightly Rust.
 This
 flag will enable all of the new 2018 specific features.
-You can also use
+You can also use:

 ```rust
 #![feature(rust_2018_idioms)]
 ```

 This will turn on a series of lints that suggest new idioms.
-The old
-code will still work, but trigger warnings.
+The old code will still work, but trigger warnings.

-As new nightlies are released, more functionality will be enabled, and
+As new nightly compilers are released, more functionality will be enabled,
-so you may experience new warnings, features, and other things.
-This is
+and so you may experience new warnings, features, and other things.
-exactly why nightly is unstable!
+This is exactly why nightly is unstable!
 Something to keep in mind, however.